 About the name - Bangalay

 Bangalay is the Dharawal name for the Eucalyptus botryoides, sometimes known as the Mahogany or Stringybark.
 These Eucalypts (or Gum Trees) are common to the Illawarra area and are known for the rough sturdy bark on their trunks and branches.
 The tree has many uses for Aboriginal people, and significantly the bark was used by Aboriginal people to provide shelter for huts.
 Other uses were for medicine, as a painting surface and the flowers attract native bees.
 UOW Living considers providing robust shelter and support for its students as core to its mission.
-We are honoured to be able to acknowledge the language and culture of the Dharawal people in naming the newest UOW Living residence Bangalay.
+We are honoured to be able to acknowledge the language and culture of the Dharawal people in naming this UOW Living residence Bangalay.

 Car and motorcycle parking

 There are a limited number secure car spaces available at Bangalay.
 Limited car parking permits can be purchased through the Accommodation Services Portal via an online ballot system, which will open early in the year.
 More details will be made available once you receive your accommodation offer.

 Share cars are available to students living at Bangalay.
 The cars are cheap to use and take the hassle and expense out of running your own vehicle.
 They are regularly cleaned and maintained to make it easy for you to pick up a car and go!
 Use the car for running errands, getting your groceries, heading to the beach or exploring the area with your friends.
 Find out more about car share.

 The bike share programs are available at Bangalay now.
 The bikes make a great alternative to needing a car in Wollongong.
 Cycling is a great way to get around, with bike paths close by and bike parking on campus and at your residence.
 Visit bike share for more information and to find out how the system works.

 UOW encourages alternative transport and encourages staff and students to access the Wollongong public transport system or to take advantage of the many cycling options available.
 Shuttle buses are frequent and the route travels into the Wollongong CBD.